goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/write-plans.md

 {% include accordion.html title1="Suggested resources" text1=additional_resources %}

 ### Consider writing a study protocol

 - A **protocol**  is a clear and detailed description of the plans and methods that you will use written before starting your research.
 Writing a protocol will help you identify and address any potential problems with your research plans before you start.

 - Writing a protocol before conducting your research for processes such as data collection and analysis helps **combat detrimental research practices** such as publication bias (selectively publishing only some findings), p-hacking (manipulating data to achieve certain P-values), HARKing (hypothesising after results are known) and results fishing.

 - Advantages of  **publishing a protocol**  include improvement to your protocols via peer review, expanding your publication record, increased transparency, and helping your field move faster.

 - Scope out **possible platforms and formats** for your study protocol, and endeavour to write a protocol for all your projects or project stages.

 - Scope out any existing **templates or examples** of protocols from the type of study you'll be conducting (e.g. protocols.io and university guidance).

+{% include alert.html text="**What information would you include in the study protocol and data management plan for your project?**" align="center" color="success" %}

 {% capture additional_resources_2 %}
 - [Benefits of published protocols according to a major scientific publisher](https://plos.org/protocols/)